bkase/slides/grokking-lazy-swift/slides.md

 }
 ```

-Note: This kinda sucks having to call next()
+Note: This kinda sucks having to call next() with !

 !!!